Which Insecticides Get Rid of Flies & Insects?

 2) Natural Organic Liquid Insecticides

-In recent years, people are becoming more aware of chemicals and prefer to use natural organic insecticides where possible.
+In recent years, people are becoming more aware of chemicals and prefer to use natural organic bug sprays where possible.
 It is also a necessity for organic farming.

-Several products containing pyrethrin, a natural insecticide derived from the pyrethrum plant (Chrysanthemum cinerariaefolium) are now available in Ireland for professional use.
+Several insecticides containing pyrethrin, a natural insecticide derived from the pyrethrum plant (Chrysanthemum cinerariaefolium) are now available in Ireland for professional use.

 It is cost effective and highly effective against a wide range of insects, but only for several hours so application should be targeted and repeated more frequently than with chemical residual insecticides.

-Unfortunately there are no amateur-use natural pyrethrin insecticide currently available for amateur/domestic use.
+Unfortunately there are no amateur-use natural pyrethrin bug spray currently available for amateur/domestic use.

 3) Sticky Pads Insect Monitors / Detectors (non-toxic)